saitaiky/notebook/docs/docs/cloud-computing/aws/storage/ebs-efs.md

 ## EBS

+### IOPS

+#### in GP2 volume

+The IOPS of EBS volume *cannot be directly increased on **a gp2 volume** without increasing its size, which is not possible due to the question's constraints.
+#### in IO1 volumne

+Unlike gp2, which uses a bucket and credit model to calculate performance, an io1 volume allows you to specify a consistent IOPS rate when you create the volume, and Amazon EBS delivers the provisioned performance 99.9 percent of the time.

 ### EBS volumes are AZ locked
 When you create an EBS volume, it is automatically replicated within its Availability Zone to prevent data loss due to the failure of any single hardware component. *You can attach an EBS volume to an EC2 instance in the **same Availability Zone** *.